bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

     }
     ```

     Note the controller method attributes and return values!
-If the response contains data (in the http body) the return type is `ActionResult<T>`; if there is no body and only a status code is returned, the return type is `ActionResult`.
+If the response contains data (in the http body, the return type is `ActionResult<T>`; if there is no body and only a status code is returned, the return type is `ActionResult`.
 Methods `Ok` and `NotFound` help us create the correct responses.

     !!! note ""
         The URL is defined on two "levels."
 We defined `/api/statuses/neptun` on the controller; it applies to all endpoints.
 It is the "last part" of the URL that is defined on each endpoint separately.

 1. To implement the insertion, let us start with the repository again.
 Insert is triggered by receiving a `CreateStatus` model class with a name.
-We would like to ensure unique names.
+We want to ensure unique names.
 Thus, we need to verify it before insertion.

     ```csharp
     public Model.Status Insert(CreateStatus value)